thomaskummer/lifev-env/README.md

-# lifev-env
+# IFD's Human Heart Framework Environment

-This is the LifeV environment required on Fluidy machines.
+This is the LifeV environment required on the Fluidy machines.